 Because of the pumpkin theme, and because we’re adorable like that, I added some orange sprinkles onto the brownies.
 Chopped nuts would also be tasty, or mini chocolate chips.

-Once the glaze is set, your brownies are ready to be devoured.
-They’re good the day they’re made, but honestly, I think these brownies taste better after a few days.
-They start off a little tough, but they get softer and fudgier as they sit, so don’t be afraid to make them a few days in advance and keep them in an airtight container at room temperature.
+• Of course you can eat these once they’re baked and cooled, but I think these brownies taste better after a few days.
+They start off a little dense, but they get softer and fudgier as they sit, so don’t be afraid to make them a few days in advance and keep them in an airtight container at room temperature.

 2-Ingredient Pumpkin Brownies - tall stack of brownies with a bite taken out of the one on top | From SugarHero.com